MKukawska/master/README.md

 # This repository is a portfolio of my programming projects.

 Content:
-  - CIFAR10_classification.ipynb - a classification algorithm built for CIFAR 10 dataset with using Inception-v3 embedding
+  - CIFAR10_classification.ipynb - a classification algorithm built for CIFAR 10 dataset with using Inception-v3 embeddings

   - genetic_algorithm.py - my implementation of genetic algorithm, which was prepared for TensorCell project.
 This is an early version.
 In the future it will be generalized more and rewriten to object oriented code.